-An overview of the Neurodiversity Movement as defined by the movement’s Self-Advocates is provided in this course.
-History of the movement, important terminology, goals, and implications for all services providers are described.
+This course provides an overview of the Neurodiversity Movement as defined by the movement’s Self-Advocates.
+It discusses history of the movement, important terminology, and goals, and describes neurodiversity-affirming therapy practices for ally service providers.

 - After this course, participants will be able to identify one primary goal of the neurodiversity movement.